 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percent of long-term patients which are prescribed antianxiety drugs.
-These medications are typically prescribed to patients experiencing depression and anxiety.
+This is an indication of the percentage of long-term stay residents which were prescribed antianxiety medication.
+These drugs are typically used to treat residents suffering from depression and anxiety.

 Managing Depression Among Residents